-Best Allergy-friendly sweet potato casserole
+Best Gluten-free sweet potato casserole

-Sweet potato casserole, along with green bean casserole, gravy, and traditional stuffing are staple side dishes at the Thanksgiving table.
+Sweet potato casserole, along with green bean casserole, gravy, and traditional GF stuffing are staple side dishes at the Thanksgiving table.
 When accommodating guests for a gluten-free Thanksgiving dinner, though, it’s important to provide allergy-friendly foods all will love!

 This easy gluten-free sweet potato casserole uses Chex cereal, pecans, butter, and brown sugar for a crunchy, sweet gluten-free topping.
 The ingredients are safe for all to enjoy, widely available, and affordable, just like the recipes highlighted in my gluten-free cookbook.